Are you confused by terms that educators use? The ASCD Lexicon of Learning might be what you need.

 Adapted from J. Willis, Research-based strategies to ignite student learning, (2006, Ch.
 1, Graphic Organizers section)

 As another example, Metsisto (2005) suggested the Frayer Model and Semantic Feature Analysis Grid.
 The Frayer Model is used for vocabulary building and is a chart with four quadrants which can hold a definition, some characteristics/facts, examples, and non-examples of the word or concept.
 The word or concept might be placed at the center of the chart.
-In Think Literacy: Mathematics Approaches for Grades 7-12, the Ontario Association for Mathematics Education (2004) further elaborates on reading, writing and oral communication strategies and provides a thorough discussion of the Frayer Model.
+In Think Literacy: Mathematics Approaches for Grades 7-12, the Ontario Association for Mathematics Education (2004) further elaborated on reading, writing and oral communication strategies and provides a thorough discussion of the Frayer Model.

 Word or Concept

 The Semantic Feature Analysis Grid is a matrix or chart to help students to organize common features and to compare and contrast concepts.
 Spreadsheets are useful to design these kinds of charts.
+For example, Metsisto (2005) noted this grid is useful for comparing features of types of quadrilaterals.

 Learn more by also reading Knowledge Maps: Tools for Building Structure in Mathematics, in which Astrid Brinkmann (2005) discussed the rules for developing mind maps and concept maps and illustrated how they are used to graphically link ideas and concepts in a well-structured form.